cocos/cocos-docs/en/editor/extension/extension-manager.md

 # Extension Manager Panel

 The **Extension Manager** is used to manage extensions within the editor.
-Click **Extension -> Extension Manager** in the top menu bar of Cocos Creator to open.
+Click **Extension -> Extension Manager** in the main menu bar of Cocos Creator to open.

 ![extension-manager-menu](./image/extension-manager-menu.png)